Looking Ahead: The Next Five Years

 My Career Path in IT

 Five years from today, I envision myself fully established as a Senior Systems Administrator or a Cloud Solutions Architect.
 Having graduated from SOWELA Technical Community College, I plan to have built a robust foundation in networking and systems security.
 By 2031, I expect to have transitioned from entry-level support roles into high-level infrastructure management, likely within a firm that specializes in cloud migrations or cybersecurity operations.
+Since, I have been praying the IT would will start to really boom here in Lake Charles, Louisiana , and we will see plenty of job oppurtunities.
+That will be the only stunter in my growth in my IT career.

 Professional development is a cornerstone of my plan.
 Within this timeframe, I aim to have earned advanced industry certifications such as the CompTIA Security+ and perhaps a specialized Azure or AWS architect certification.
 My goal is to be a technical lead, mentoring new technicians and managing complex projects that keep critical systems running smoothly and securely.
+As wel, hope that I am home everyday to watch my children grow up.
+This is the most important thing to make sure that i am success full in my career so i have to make sure that I stick with it.

 Education and Personal Growth